sparrell/openc2-glossary/glossary.md

 Decision making decides to send the "mitigate evildomaing.com" OpenC2 command to Acting.

+**Device** - in the context of OpenC2, put stuff here re device/function

 ### 3.2 F-I

 **Firewall** -in the context of openC2, firewall denotes the firewall functionality of an actuator ie hardware and/or software system that monitors incoming and outgoing network traffic and controls that traffic (eg logs, blocks, allows) based on security policy defined by a set of rules.

+**Function** - in the context of OpenC2, put stuff here re device/function

 **IACD** - see Integrated Active Cyber Defense<sup>[def](#iacd)</sup>